 5. The decision must be of a significance that it cannot be made by a national officer within their existing mandate.

-Delegates are required to vote on IDC decisions in line with what they think would be the feeling in their branch on the topic.
+Delegates are required to vote on EDC decisions in line with what they think would be the feeling in their branch on the topic.
 Where possible they should consult with as many members of the branch as possible although for very urgent decisions this may not be possible.

 a) New circumstances have arisen which call for a new decision to be made or an old decision to be altered.